Kilkenny: Education

 Kilkenny is the home of many noted secondary schools, including the Church of Ireland Kilkenny College, founded in 1538.
 This is one of the oldest schools in the country, and its past pupils include Jonathan Swift and George Berkeley.

 A quote from an article "The Berkeley Pavilion" by Patsy Dempsey – Bishop George Berkeley (1685–1753) was one of the great philosophers of his time.
 He was born near Kilkenny and lived in Dysart Castle, Thomastown.
-Berkeley studied at Kilkenny College (now County Hall) from 1696–1700, where Jonathan Swift was a predecessor.
+Berkeley studied at Kilkenny College (now County Hall) from 1696 to 1700, where Jonathan Swift was a predecessor.